 Boredom is a necessary state before flow — that magical state when your kids delve into something and are completely engaged in it for a significant amount of time.
-That kind of play is where kids should be spending most of their time — especially in the summer.
+That kind of play is where kids should be spending most of their time.

 That’s where books come in.
 Books are the antithesis to boredom in and of themselves, but what if they could also inspire your kids to create something, do a project, or go on an adventure?